The Art of Writing a Blogpost

 Step #3: The Review Process

 And here comes the interesting part.
 When we review and suggest changes to a blogpost, we pay special atention to two main aspects: the grammatical and linguistical one, and the technical one.
-Since each of us specializes in a different areas, we concluded that the best solution would be to review each publication through the eyes of the people close to the subjects dealt with in each post, plus the eyes of the Blog Manager and the Tech Lead.
+Since each of us specializes in different areas, we concluded that the best solution would be to review each publication through the eyes of the people close to the subjects dealt with in each post, plus the eyes of the Blog Manager and the Tech Lead.
 This means that apart from the last two, the blogposts are never reviewed by the same people; you are always changing from writer to reviewer to writer again, and you are in contact with different publications related to subjects you know about.
 From Android to iOS, from Ruby to Erlang developers, and even PMs, we all participate in this process.

 This practice allows us to have different views of the same text and makes the review process even more rewarding than what it usually is.
-We all learn from the other person's knowleadge, and each point of view helps to build a more solid and successful blogpost.
+We all learn from the other person's knowledge, and each point of view helps to build a more solid and successful blogpost.
 However, there's always a limit.
 I dare say one must not exceed three thorough corrections.
 It's very likely that if you continue reviewing after this point, you'll always find something to change.
 And for each change you make, the chances of making a mistake rise again.
 In a nutshell, it is important to understand that at this point, it is better to let it go.

 Step #4: Publication and Sharing